 The W O Peake building in Hatfield Road was adorned with a plaque in 1958: "The memory of William Oliver Peake 1879 – 1957, who was responsible for the design and erection of this building."
 At the point when the building was later demolished, what happened to the plaque?

 A resident who grew up in Fleetville recalls attending St John's Preparatory School in Beaumont Avenue.
 St John's Lodge, formerly Avenue House, has now been replaced by the homes at St John's Court.
-The directories make no reference to this school either here, or where it later moved to Jennings Road.
+The directories make no reference to this school either here, or where it later moved to in Jennings Road.
 Does anyone else have a recollection of the school, knowledge of a uniform, or any documents such as reports, letters or photographs?

 The photo shown above was taken in connection with a sponsored Christmas event in 1955.
 The location was outside 167 Hatfield Road, but the same group was also photographed in Blandford Road.
 We can recognise children from the Scotland family and Diana Devereux – oh, and Father Christmas of course.
 But generous as he is, the sponsor must have been someone else!